NovakLab/RiskSignature/README.md

-# RiskSignature
-This repository contains code and data to reproduce the RNA Risk Signature from, _Multiomic Analysis Identifies a High-Risk Metabolic and TME Depleted Signature that Predicts Early Clinical Failure in DLBCL_. https://doi.org/10.1101/2023.06.07.23290748
+This repository contains code to reproduce the RNA Risk Signature from, Multiomic Analysis Identifies a High-Risk Metabolic and TME Depleted Signature that Predicts Early Clinical Failure in DLBCL. https://doi.org/10.1101/2023.06.07.23290748

-__Included__

-1. DLBCL_risk_signature_test.R - R script to reproduce groups (“Low Risk“, “Intermediate Risk”, and “High Risk”)

-2. ndDLBCL_log2TPM+1.csv - Example RNAseq data from paper

-3. risk_signature_genes.csv - Table consisting of RNA risk signature genes and direction

-__Description__
+Description

-“DLBCL_risk_signature_test.R” defines a workflow to reproduce RNAsig classifications from the publication.
-Inputs required are normalized RNAseq expression, an up-regulated geneset, and a down-regulated geneset.
-Expression data must be formatted with row names ensemblIDs and column names sampleIDs.
-Provided RNAseq data is log2(TPM+1) transformed.
-Provided geneset data includes direction.
-All of the items are available to reproduce results from the paper.
-However, users may explore the use of this tool on other datasets.
-In that case, an option is provided to include the “gene background”.
+“DLBCL_risk_signature_test.R” defines a workflow to reproduce Risk Signature classifications from the publication.
+Input required is a normalized RNAseq expression.
+Input data must be formatted with row names as ensemblID and column names as sampleID.
+It is suggested to length-normalize the input expression with TPM.
+To generate the score, this workflow implements R package SingScore.
+An up-regulated geneset and a down-regulated geneset of risk associated features along with a list of background genes are provided.
+An option is provided to include the “gene_background”.
 This is the set of attributes included in the original risk score generation.
-When set to true the input dataset is subset to contain only genes which are also present in the training dataset.
+When set to True the input dataset is subset to contain only genes which are also present in the training dataset.

+Included

+1. riskSignature.R - R function to which returns a dataframe of score information and risk classification

+2. riskgenes - Table consisting of RNA risk signature genes and direction

+3. background - Table consisting of a "universe" of genes analyzed during model training